 4. Get your groove on at the American Banjo Museum, which houses the most extensive collection of banjos in the world.
 Amp up the fun and stop in on the first Wednesday of the month for a lunchtime concert called Brown-Bag-it with Banjos.
 The museum also hosts beginner Pick-a-Tune classes with Lucas Ross.
 Preregistration is required for the classes and museum admission is included for attendees and a parent or guardian.

 5. Did you know downtown OKC is home to a secret tunnel system?!
-OK, maybe it’s not exactly a secret, but it’s definitely a unique and lesser-known attraction in the city.
+It’s a unique and lesser-known attraction in the city.
 The tunnel system has been in operation for 50 years, providing downtown foot traffic an out-of-the-weather alternative route between many of the buildings.
 But, the OKC Underground is also a destination itself with art, historical exhibits and more.

 6. Settled among a gypsum canyon, a little more than an hour northwest of Oklahoma City in Watonga, is Roman Nose State Park.
 Breathtaking hiking trails make for a great day trip, but overnight visitors have the luxury of choosing to pitch their own tent, stay in the park’s impressive lodge with modern amenities or rent a teepee for an authentic Oklahoma experience.